FoxxMD/blog/_posts/2025-04-07-migrating-to-traefik.md

 ```
 {: file="compose.yaml"}

-#### Dynamic Config In Labels {#dynamic-file}
+#### Dynamic Config In Files {#dynamic-file}

-Any [Dynamic Config](#dynamic-configuration) that will be used by multiple routers/services should written in a YAML file parsed by the [File provider](https://doc.traefik.io/traefik/providers/file/).
+Any [Dynamic Config](#dynamic-config) that will be used by multiple routers/services should written in a YAML file parsed by the [File provider](https://doc.traefik.io/traefik/providers/file/).
 This prevents you from accidentally changing a middleware that may be used by more than one service or even deleting the middleware entirely.
 For example, if it was only defined in the docker compose labels and the service was destroyed then it would delete the middleware.

 Additionally, any config that requires long lists, deeply-nested properties, or defining 10+ properties may also benefit from being in a file for readability.
 I tend to keep all my reusable middlewares in a file named `global.yaml` with a second/third file for non-docker sites or those not possible to define with labels (`sites.yaml`).

-The [File provider](https://doc.traefik.io/traefik/providers/file/) is configured to parse dynamic configs from `/config` mounted into the traefik container.
+My [File provider](https://doc.traefik.io/traefik/providers/file/), configured in the [static config](#static-file), is set to parse dynamic configs from `/config` mounted into the traefik container.

 ```yaml
 providers: